 Robinson's style is clear, simple, direct, belying the profundity and incisiveness of her content.

 I cannot recall a novel that reflects more thoroughly on the mystery of forgiveness and its connection to memory.
 Robinson treats this topic through an updating of the Prodigal Son story, but with a twist.
 You'll see.

 Those who fear proselytizing can relax.
 Her novel is about a minister, so he says and thinks things that ministers say and think.
 I sensed no intention on Ms. Robinson's part to lure me into Congregationalism or Presbyterianism or any other -ism.

 If I had, I would've set the book down immediately.

 Robinson celebrates the beauty of life, a father's love, a father's forgiveness, a minister's faith and loyalty -- all of this without a single maudlin syllable, nor a breath of sentimentality.

 The novel reminds me of how much I appreciate all art that takes human life seriously, and takes our planet seriously, too, and frequently reminds us that it continues to glow, for all the damage we've done to it.

 The old minister's words (combined with the sheriff in Cormac McCarthy's No Country for Old Men) made me wish we would listen more often, carefully but critically, to old people (I'd settle for grown-ups.
 Where'd they go?).
 It's not just the ones in books that could keep us from making utter fools of ourselves.
 They've seen it all.
 We're shortsighted not to listen to them.

 Well, I leave you with the bafflement so often created by beauty.
-But before you go, you might enjoy hearing Tim O'Brien read a much shorter letter to his young son (you can start the video at about 7:35 if you're pressed for time), then you must read my friend Randy Greenwald's thoughtful commentary on Gilead.
+But before you go, you might enjoy hearing Tim O'Brien read a much shorter letter to his young son (you can start the video at about 7:35 if you're pressed for time).